UoB-COMSM0166/2025-group-17/README.md

 #### 5.4 Testing
 We used Jest to develop white-box unit tests for validating internal logic of important modules such as `Player`, `CollisionDetector`, and time tracking functionality.
-1. Player Class Tests: `tests/layer.test.js`
+1. Player Class Tests*
+File: `tests/layer.test.js`
     - HP Initialization: Ensures that a new `Player` instance starts with default HP, critical for combat logic.
     - Shooting: Tests whether shooting adds a bullet with the correct direction and plays sound effects.
 This ensures responsive combat experience.
     - HP Updates: Includes scenarios for taking damage without death and handling HP reduction to zero, ensuring death-related logic functions correctly.
     - Position Updates: Verifies if player movement via velocity is reflected in position, and if `revertPosition()` resets it properly.
 This guards against invalid movement errors.
-2. Collision Detection Tests: `tests/collisionDetector.test.js`
+2. Collision Detection Tests*
+File: `tests/collisionDetector.test.js`
     - Out-of-Bounds Bullet Removal: Confirms that bullets leaving the screen are removed.
 This prevents unnecessary memory usage and UI clutter.
     - Valid Bullet Retention: Ensures that valid bullets remain active in gameplay, supporting uninterrupted user action.
 These tests indirectly verify internal logic like `isBulletHitWall() `and correct management of game objects.
-3. Time Tracking Tests: `tests/time.test.js`
+3. Time Tracking Tests*
+File: `tests/time.test.js`
     - Start Time Accuracy: Verifies correct timestamp capture when the game starts.
     - Elapsed Time: Confirms that time is accurately computed during gameplay.
     - End Message Format: Ensures that completion messages display correctly formatted time (mm:ss), improving end-user feedback and polish.